Description

 Using this definition on our asset we see for example:

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days under water of 574 days is larger, thus worse.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 562 days is greater, thus worse.

 AveDuration: